shrawankansi/Shopify-Clone/README.md

-# Shopify.com Clone Using Tailwind CSS
+# Shopify.com Clone Using Tailwind CSS.

-Home page
+Home page.
 In this project i use only html, Tailwind CSS, javaScript. fully Responsive website by tailwind css.